treeshateorcs/bathory17/README.md

-it will take some time to fetch all feeds on launch
+it will take some time to fetch all feeds on first launch

 you can comment out single feeds by prepending their urls with a pound sign ("#")